rodrigotamura/flexbox-series/README.md

 Flexbox series.
 Each commit will contain new feature.
 It is a self training of flexbox usage.

 ## 01 - Introduction
-For practicing with flexbox, first, we need a CONTEINER within this container we put some ITEMS.
+For practicing with flexbox, first, we need a CONTEINER.
+Within this container we put some ITEMS.
-In the CSS of this class we will add `display:flex` to initialize the usage of FlexBox.
+In the CSS of CONTAINER class we will add `display:flex` to initialize the usage of FlexBox.
 ```
 .container {
   display: flex;